maomaokong/dockerQuickNotes/DockerQuickNotes03-Practice.md

 ## 3.1 Workflow with Docker / Docker in Practice
 ![alt text](https://drive.google.com/uc?export=view&id=1qDYQE6q2E4ArdKWaUq--0AFBSvpShEw2 "Using Docker In Practice")
 1. Stage 1 - Development
-    1. Developing a *JavaScript Application* on your local machine/environment.
+    1. Developing a *JavaScript Application* on a local machine/environment.
     2. This *JavaScript Application* using *MongoDB* database.
-Instead of installing it on your local machine/environment, you can download the *MongoDB* docker image from the Docker Hub and run it on your local machine/environment.
+Instead of installing it on the local machine/environment, download the *MongoDB* docker image from the Docker Hub and run it on the local machine/environment.
     3. Connect the *JavaScript Application* with the *MongoDB Container* for development.
-    4. For actual Docker example for developer, please refer [here](https://github.com/maomaokong/developing-with-docker-example).
+    4. For actual Docker example for a developer, please refer [here](https://github.com/maomaokong/developing-with-docker-example).
 2. Stage 2 - **Continuous Integration (CI)**
-    1. First version of the *JavaScript Application* was developed on local machine/environment.
+    1. the First version of the *JavaScript Application* was developed on the local machine/environment.
-    2. For testing or deploy it on the *Development Environment* where testers in project team is able to test it.
+    2. For testing or deploy it on the *Development Environment* where testers in the project team can test it.
         1. Developer will commit the *JavaScript Application* in *source code version control and repository system (Git or Bitbucket)*.
-        2. Backend will trigger a **Continuous Integration (CI)**, example like *Jenkins* or others.
+        2. Backend will trigger a **Continuous Integration (CI)**, like *Jenkins* or others.
-        3. Automated Build example like *Jenkins* will compile and create an *artifact/application program file*.
+        3. Automated Build example like *Jenkins* will compile and create an * artefact/application program file*.
-        4. Create a *Docker Image* from artifact/application program file.
+        4. Create a *Docker Image* from the artefact/application program file.
         5. The *JavaScript Application Docker Image* is ready.
-    3. The *JavaScript Application Docker Image* will pushed to a private *Docker Repository*.
+    3. The *JavaScript Application Docker Image* will be pushed to a private *Docker Repository*.
 3. Stage 3 - **Continous Delivery (CD)**
-    1. The backend agent will pull *JavaScript Application Docker Image* from private *Docker Repository* and *MongoDB Docker Image* from public *Docker Hub* and deploy 2 containers using scripts on Development Server for testing.
+    1. The backend agent will pull *JavaScript Application Docker Image* from private *Docker Repository* and *MongoDB Docker Image* from public *Docker Hub* and deploy two containers using scripts on Development Server for testing.

 ### 3.1.1 How to package a Docker Container for Developed Application?
 1. Dockerfile is a **blueprint** for building the Docker image.
 The file must save exactly naming and starting with Uppercase D and no extension, or else Docker Build will fail.
 Template for Dockerfile:
     ```Dockerfile
-    FROM {image, always start by base it on the another image}
+    FROM {image, always start with a base version from another image}
     ENV {container environment variables, optionally define environmental variables}
     RUN {execute any Linux command}
     WORKDIR {set container working directory}
-    COPY {from source to destination, this command will executes on the host!}
+    COPY {from source to destination, this command will execute on the host!}
     CMD {execute an entry point Linux command}
     ```
-2. Dockerfile for packaging the Developed JavaScript with MongoDB, this Dockerfile is build according to the development folder structure below:
+2. Dockerfile for packaging the Developed JavaScript with MongoDB, this Dockerfile is built according to the development folder structure below:
     ```
     .\
     |-src\